Why Do We Have Time Zones?

 - The Greenwich Observatory produced data of the highest quality for a long time.

 Time Zones in the 20th Century

-Standard time, in terms of time zones, was not established in United States law until the Act of March 19, 1918, sometimes called the Standard Time Act.
+Standard time, in terms of time zones, was not established in United States law until the Act of March 19, 1918.
 The act also established daylight saving time in the nation.
 Daylight saving time was repealed in 1919, but standard time in time zones remained in law, with the Interstate Commerce Commission (ICC) having the authority over time zone boundaries.

-Many countries adopted hourly time zones by the late 1920s.
-Many nations today use standard time zones but some places adopt half-hour deviations from standard time or use quarter hour deviations.
-Moreover, countries such as China use a single time zone even though their territory extends beyond the 15 degrees of longitude.
+Many countries started using hourly time zones by the late 1920s.
+Many nations today use standard time zones, but some places use 30 or 45 minute deviations from standard time.
+Some countries such as China use a single time zone even though their territory extends beyond the 15 degrees of longitude.